Arjansukh

-Arjansukh is a village in the Kunkavav Taluka of the Amreli district, Gujarat, India.
-The village is located about 29 miles east of Junagadh and 21 miles west of Amreli.
+Arjansukh is a village in Kunkavav Taluka of Amreli district, Gujarat, India.
+It is about twenty-nine miles east of Junagadh and twenty-one miles west of Amreli.

-Geography

-Arjansukh is situated near the **Survo River**, a small local river that flows through the region and supports agriculture in the surrounding areas.

-The village is also relatively close to the Gir Somnath district, part of the wider Gir forest region.
-Due to this proximity, residents occasionally observe wildlife such as deer, wild boar, and other animals that move through nearby rural areas.

-Demographics and Communities

-The population of Arjansukh primarily follows **Hinduism**.
-The major communities residing in the village include **Leua Patel** (with surnames such as Vasoya, Vaghasiya, Movaliya, Virani, and others), along with **Brahmin**, **Luhar**, **Devipujak**, and other local groups.
-Agriculture is the main occupation for most families in the village.

 History

-During the British period, Arjansukh functioned as a separate taluka.
-In 1806–1807, it came under the jurisdiction of the Junagadh State.
-The village also had a share of the representative of the firm of Gopalrao Mairal of the Baroda State.
+During the British period, the village was a separate taluka; in 1806–1807, it fell under the jurisdiction of Junagadh State.
+The village had a share of the representative of the firm of Gopalrao Mairal of Baroda State.

 Connectivity

-The Khakhria railway station, located on the Bhavnagar–Dhoraji line, lies approximately two miles north of the village.
+The Khakhria railway station on the Bhavnagar-Dhoraji line is only two miles to the north of this village.